ahmadsafaei/Megatec-Protocol-in-Linux/README.md

 ```
 Acknowledgments
 For this project, I referred to documentation and protocols from public UPS resources like Network UPS Tools (NUT) ([link](https://networkupstools.org/)).

-This code is published exclusively on my LinkedIn page for the first time.
-I welcome your suggestions and critiques to guide me in future projects.
-Please like, comment, and share my page to support me in finding a suitable job and shaping my career path.